 The progress of all doctoral researchers is assessed annually (full-time) or bi-annually (part-time) until you submit your thesis for examination.
-This assessment, dependent on your intended award, is carried out through our APR process (which is detailed below).
+This assessment is carried out through our APR process (which is detailed below).
 The process also gives doctoral researchers and supervisors the opportunity to raise and address any concerns so that appropriate support can be agreed and arranged.
 In addition to your School/College, the Graduate School may make its own assessment and overturn School/College decisions on the outcome of an APR submission.